 - Work with Members for as long as it takes to resolve payment history issues, to reduce debt and/or adjust expenses as needed to meet their purchase goals.

 - Define a plan to save the minimum required funds to make the home purchase.

 - Determine a maximum affordable mortgage payment and define a path to achieve Member’s homeownership purchase price/goal.

 - Examine and process documents and address issues as needed.

 - Address NACA Qualification conditions (if any) within 48 hours.

 - Provide information on alternative mortgage products and options for the Member to make a well-informed home purchase and mortgage decision.

-  - Assist Members during their housing search to purchase within their affordability and eligibility.
+- Assist Members to purchase within their affordability and eligibility.

 - Maintain communication during the Member’s housing search to address any changes to the criteria used for their NACA Qualification.

 - Review and process Member’s application for NACA Credit Access to ensure the Member and the property adhere to NACA’s criteria.